HaxeFlixel/flixel-docs/documentation/04_community/11-upgrade-guide-3-x.html.md

 - `labelOffset:FlxPoint` is now an array (`labelOffsets:Array<FlxPoint>`) which uses the button status constants as indices for more control over the button position.
 - The highlight frame of the button spritesheet is now ignored by default on mobile devices, since it does not make much sense there - you can't hover over a button on a touchscreen.
-- It is now possible to "swipe-press" a button, which means you can press it if the input (mouse or touch) has been moved over the button and then relased.
+- It is now possible to "swipe-press" a button, which means you can press it if the input (mouse or touch) has been moved over the button and then released.
 Previously, you could only press a button if the press happened while you were *already* hovering over the button.
 This especially makes `FlxVirtualPad` more usable.

 ### FlxG.keys and FlxG.keyboard